 Eagle, ID is a distinctively attractive, vibrant and nationally recognized suburban community located within the Boise Metropolitan Area. with such a diversity of industries offering employment, there are a variety of opportunities for job seekers.

 Excellent Place to Live and Work

-Just 10-miles to downtown Boise, Eagle consistently receives some of the highest quality of life rankings in the state of Idaho and was named by Homesnacks as the “#1 Best Place to Live in Idaho", by Niche as the "Best Suburb in Idaho to Raise a Family" and by Zippia in 2020 as the "Best City in Idaho for Millennials to Relocate."
+Just 10-miles from downtown Boise, Eagle consistently receives some of the highest quality of life rankings in the state of Idaho and was named by Homesnacks as the “#1 Best Place to Live in Idaho," by Niche as the "Best Suburb in Idaho to Raise a Family" and by Zippia in 2020 as the "Best City in Idaho for Millennials to Relocate."